ccUnity3d/Brainztorm-docs/manual/quality/client.rst

 .. note::

-    For debugging purposes, it's recommended you activate the Quality Log in the core module Logger, through the `Brainztorm Settings Menu`_.
+    For debugging purposes, it's recommended you activate the Quality Log in the core module Logging, through the `Brainztorm Settings Menu`_.

 Setting recommended quality
 ===========================
 During module initialization, it automatically fetch from the server the recommended quality for the current device.
-If you activated the Quality Logger, you can see the entire logs in Unity Console showing the initial request and response containing the :code:`GetQuality` type as follow:
+If you activated the Quality Logging, you can see the entire logs in Unity Console showing the initial request and response containing the :code:`GetQuality` type as follow:

 .. code-block:: javascript